toddmac12/Dr.-Sillystringz-s-Factory/README.md

 * NOTE: Do not include the curly brackets in your code snippet of appsettings.json

-7. To create a database, navigate to the root and using the terminal at the command prompt, type `dotnet tool install --global dotnet-ef`.
+7. To create a database, navigate to the root directory .
+Using the terminal at the command prompt, type `dotnet tool install --global dotnet-ef`.
 If there is an error stating Unable to resolve project, this means the command wasn't run in the correct directory.
-The command above will create a migration with the name Initial.
-Note that we can name it anything we want, but it's common for the first migration to contain the word `Initial`.
-Once we have verified that the migration looks correct and made any necessary changes, we'll run the following command: `dotnet ef database update`.
-This will automatically update our database to reflect the changes.
-There is no longer any need for us to directly modify the database in MySQLWorkbench!.
-Finally, to run the application enter `dotnet run' using the terminal.`  and open ` http://localhost:5000/` in your preferred browser.
+The command above will create a migration file with the name Initial.
+Note that you can name it anything you want, but it's common for the first migration to contain the word `Initial`.
+Once we have verified that the migration files looks correct and made any necessary changes, run the following command: `dotnet ef database update`.
+This will automatically update the database to reflect the changes.
+Finally, to run the application enter `dotnet run` using the terminal and open ` http://localhost:5000/` in your preferred browser.

 ## License
 MIT License
 Copyright (c) [2021] [anthony mcrae]

-Distributed under the MIT License.
-See LICENSE for more information.

 ## Known Bugs
 No known bugs at the moment.